ayeuhugyu/PepperBot/README.md

 for each subcommand you add, add a choice with the name and value as the subcommand's name.

 subcommands use their own getArguments functions, and the message passed to them has the argument of the subcommand removed from it. \
-as in, if someone does the command "p/command subcommand argument" then the subcommand would recieve a message reading "p/command argument"
+for example, if someone does the command "p/command subcommand argument" then the subcommand would recieve a message reading "p/command argument"

 also, in your getArguments function of your *main* command, you will need something that will set the argument "_SUBCOMMAND" here's the most commonly used one: